-No furniture (e.g., tables, chairs, sofas), boxes, or other materials may be left outside of any building overnight.
+Maintaining a satisfactory and healthy indoor environment and good indoor air quality in Southside Virginia's highly variable climate requires other materials may be left outside of any building overnight.
 A minimum fee of \$50 will be charged to remove these objects, which are subject to confiscation.